prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 If you want the most from your money, buying as many cheap CPUs is your best bet.

 As we have seen with other popular cryptocurrencies such as [Zcash](/crypto-mining/zcash-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Dash](/crypto-mining/dash-hardware/), [Decred](/crypto-mining/decred-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), [ZenCash](/crypto-mining/zencash-hardware/) and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with hash rate and power consumption.

+## Is Monero Mining Profitable in 2019?

+Due to the recent crypto market downturn, cryptocurrency mining isn't nearly as profitable as it was in January of 2018.

+In fact, right now it may be hard to break even after electricity costs.

+If you're just interested in acquiring cryptocurrency such as Monero, right now it is a better idea to buy it from an exchange.

+Binance is one of our favorite exchanges.
+It's secure, easy to [sign up](https://www.binance.com/?ref=36195755){: target="_blank"}, and simple to use.
+Once you have your crypto in your exchange wallet, you can transfer it to a hardware or software wallet for safekeeping.

 ## Best Monero Mining CPUs to Consider: